-Henrietta and James, the owners of the farm, moved to Somerset with their four teenage children from London 10 years ago somewhat to their surprise.
+Henrietta and James, the owners of the farm, moved to Somerset with their four children from London 15 years ago somewhat to their surprise.

 Our aim at Stream Farm is to show that the British countryside is far better served by large numbers of small farms selling their produce directly to those who are going to eat it rather than by just a few huge farms selling to the supermarkets.
 To that end, we have started quite a number of small farming businesses on our 250 – acre farm with the intention of handing each one on, once it can be seen to be profitable and can earn a livelihood, to farmers who want to be part of the vision.

-We have been closely involved with issues of urban decline for over 25 years and found a while ago that our brief was wider than we anticipated so we are now focussing as well on the sad and rapid breakdown of rural communities.
+We have been closely involved with issues of urban decline for nearly 30 years and found a while ago that our brief was wider than we anticipated so we are now focussing as well on the sad and rapid breakdown of rural communities.

 But the vision needs you as well if it is going to work.
 We want you to choose to buy from us – and, gradually, we hope, from our farmers – because you agree with what we are trying to do, not just because our produce is second to none.
 If you like what you buy, we would love you to consider committing to continue to do so for, say, a year at a time.
 That way, the producers can have some certainty in advance that they will be able to sell what they produce and can get on with what they know best – rather than trying to compete with the huge marketing budgets of the multiple retailers.

 We also want to persuade you to buy in larger amounts than you are used to and to find out about some of the less well known cuts.
 You will know that what you buy will come from small scale farmers whose livelihoods you are helping to sustain and whose product will be traceable to their doorstep.
 And what you buy, we promise, will be second to none!